notkannan/mental-health-assistant/README.md

 # Mental Health Assistant

-A Mental Health Assistant application built with NextJS and Flask.
+A Mental Health Assistant built with NextJS and Flask.

 ## Prerequisites